-- This is done by the same team of testers who performed Pre-release testing, and it usually requires a similar level of skills from the tester as well for these reasons.
+- This is done by the same team of testers who performed Pre-release testing, and it usually requires a similar level of skills from the tester for these reasons.

 - It is usually provided for free by vendors who offer post-release updates or maintenance support contracts in order for their customers to identify bugs quickly when system changes are made.

-I hope you found this post about Why Should You Do Maintenance Testing interesting!
+I hope you found this post about why you should do maintenance testing interesting!
 If so, please sign up for my newsletter to receive notifications of future posts.

 Types Of Maintenance Testing

-When the maintenance testers are validating the application, they need to consider two things.
+When the maintenance testers validate the application, they must consider two things.
 Based on the test types

-Confirmation Testing: On this confirmation maintenance testing, the Testers or QA have to mainly focus on the modified functionalities.
+Confirmation Testing: On this confirmation maintenance testing, the Testers or QA must mainly focus on the modified functionalities.
 They have to verify every aspect of the application is working as it should be.

 Benefits of maintenance testing

-By doing regression maintenance testing it helps catch bugs before the pre-release stage, ensuring major changes in development don’t break other parts of the system without regression maintenance testing, and it ensures bug fixes work properly with new features.
+Doing regression maintenance testing helps catch bugs before the pre-release stage, ensuring major changes in development don’t break other parts of the system without regression maintenance testing and ensuring bug fixes work properly with new features.

 Risks of not doing Maintenance testing

-When not testing changes before release they can break other parts of the system, bug fixes won’t work properly with new features introduced in new releases, and will require more time to fix them if regression maintenance testing was done.
+When not testing changes before release, they can break other parts of the system, bug fixes won’t work properly with new features introduced in new releases, and they will require more time to fix them if regression maintenance testing is done.

-in simple words, If it is not done, bugs will be missed and the fixes won’t work with new features.
+in simple words, bugs will be missed if it is not done, and the fixes won’t work with new features.